siret/somhunter/README.md

 (Optionally replace `npm` with `yarn`.)

-If everything goes all right, you can start browsing at http://localhost:8080/
+If everything goes all right, you can start browsing at http://localhost:8080/.
+The site is password-protected by default, you can use the default login `som` and password `hunter`, or set a different login in `config/user.js`.

 ### Getting the dependencies on UNIX systems